aljedaxi/zettel/pages/metamodernity.md

 ---

 ## the ironic mode must be weaponized in service of sincerity
-## the rise of the shrek-style antihero
+## the rise of the shrek-style antihero represents the